 By channeling your thoughts on breathing and posture, yoga makes you aware of your body and every other movement.
 Through slow, steady, and fluid movement, yoga helps activate the parasympathetic nervous system, which helps counter the sudden adrenalin flow, stress, and muscle tenseness during “flight” or “fight” mode.

-Since so much of our day is filled with activities that trigger the sympathetic nervous system within minutes, knowing certain yoga techniques will not just help you “switch off” from all that stress, but will also help relieve your body including your back muscles of
+Since so much of our day is filled with activities that trigger the sympathetic nervous system within minutes, knowing certain yoga techniques will not just help you “switch off” from all that stress, but will also help relieve your body including your back muscles of all that tension!

 The best thing about yoga is that it is accessible to everyone.
 It doesn’t charge you a hefty membership fee, you can practice is anywhere, anytime, and most importantly, you can do it regardless of what your age is.
 Therefore, anyone and everyone can benefit from yoga, provided they understand and follow the instructions well.

 A healthy person is a happy person and embracing yoga and its teachings will not only ensure that your body stays fit and healthy but will also keep your mind relaxed and stress-free!